 Colorado’s First Zeiss Intrabeam Technology

-Treatment time reduced from an average of six weeks to a single dose during surgery
+- A significantly faster treatment time – from an average of six weeks to a single dose during surgery?

-As an NAPBC comprehensive breast cancer center, we are proud to add IORT to the list of services we provide here at Littleton Adventist Hospital and believe it speaks to our mission of improving care and quality of life for our breast cancer patients.
-Our IORT team of experts is led by Darlene Bugoci, MD, our radiation oncology medical director, and Jodi Widner, MD, co-medical director of our breast program, and includes breast surgeons, radiation oncologists, medical oncologists, medical physicists and surgical staff.
+As an NAPBC comprehensive breast cancer center, we believe the Littleton Adventist Hospital IORT program is consistent with our mission to improve care and quality of life for our breast cancer patients.
+The multidisciplinary program includes breast surgeons, radiation oncologists, medical oncologists, medical physicists, surgical staff, and nurse navigators.